swiftlang/swift-book/TSPL.docc/LanguageGuide/Generics.md

 }
 ```

-In the above code example, the protocol `RequestProtocol` requires a function
+In the above code example,
+the protocol `RequestProtocol` requires a function `evaluate` that,
-`evaluate` that, given an input of an associated type `Input`, returns the
+given an input of an associated type `Input`,
-other associated type `Output`.
+returns the other associated type `Output`.

-The `Evaluator` struct is generic over the `Request` type, which is a parameter
+The `Evaluator` struct is generic over the `Request` type,
+which is a parameter pack.
-pack.
-Like with regular generics, parameter packs support type constraints—each
+Like with regular generics,
+parameter packs support type constraints ---
-element in the `Request` type pack has to conform to the `RequestProtocol`
+each element in the `Request` type pack
+has to conform to the `RequestProtocol` protocol.
-protocol.

-The `item` property stores the elements of the `Request` parameter
+The `item` property stores
-pack in a tuple.
+the elements of the `Request` parameter pack in a tuple.

-The `query` methods operates on an `input` argument of
+The `query` methods operates on
-`repeat (each Request).Input` type.
-Because each element of the `Request`
+an `input` argument of `repeat (each Request).Input` type.
+Because each element of the `Request` type pack
-type pack conforms to `RequestProtocol`, the implementation of `query` is able
+conforms to `RequestProtocol`,
+the implementation of `query` is able to call
-to call the protocol requirement `evaluate`, using the elements of the `input`
+the protocol requirement `evaluate`,
+using the elements of the `input` parameter pack as its input.
-parameter pack as its input.
-As a result, a new pack containing
+As a result,
-`RequestProtocol.Output` type is produced.
+a new pack containing `RequestProtocol.Output` type is produced.

 You don't always write `repeat each` one after the other.
-The part to repeat
+The part to repeat is marked `repeat`
-is marked `repeat` and the location of the element from the pack is marked
+and the location of the element from the pack is marked `each`.
-`each`.
-In this example, the `repeat`
+In this example,
-keyword applied in front of `(each item).evaluate(each input)` call
+the `repeat` keyword applied in front of
+`(each item).evaluate(each input)` call
-calls `evaluate` function on each pair of elements from `item` and `input`
+calls `evaluate` function on each pair of elements
-value packs, respectively.
+from `item` and `input` value packs, respectively.
 Again, such construction guarantees that `item`
 and `input` packs have to be of the same length.
-As a result, the tuple
+As a result,
-returned by `query` also has the same length.
+the tuple returned by `query` also has the same length.

-You can also use trailing `where` clause with parameter packs in more complex
+You can also use trailing `where` clause
-cases.
+with parameter packs in more complex cases.
 For example, consider the following type:

 ```swift
 struct Container<each Element> {